SeekoeiD/update-and-run-scripts/README.md

 # Getting started

-- Setup SSH keys for access to your Github repo
+- If its a private repo, setup SSH keys for access to it
 - From `/home` run the following to clone your source repo to `/home/node-source`:

 ```bash